-All equine passport information is now loaded to the Central Equine Database (CED).
+All equine passport information is now loaded to the Scottish Equine Database (SED) (for equines resident in Scotland) and the Central Equine Database (CED).
 It will therefore be possible to ascertain from the CED anyone who has not complied with this change.
 Whether or not this will actually be done will be up to the relevant local Trading Standards body who are responsible for enforcing equine passport regulations.
 Where a failure to comply is detected, in the first instance a compliance notice will be issued.
 Continued failure to comply may result in escalation of sanctions to a fine of up to a maximum of £200.

 There will be no charge for the addition of the barcode or other updates.

 If you have any questions please contact the Registrar – Nigel McWilliam on 01887 877219 or use the ‘contact us’ form on this website.